-On March 31, 2016, the Company had a working capital deficiency of \$5,917,954 (\$5,599,077 as at December 31, 2015) including \$46,386 in cash and cash equivalents (\$37,247 as at December 31, 2015).
-The increase in the working capital deficit is primarily attributable to ongoing operating expenditures.
-The current working capital deficit is primarily attributable to provisions resulting from a CRA audit.
+On December 31, 2016, the Company had a working capital deficiency of \$7,746,513 (\$5,599,077 as at December 31, 2015) including \$33,935 in cash and cash equivalents (\$37,247 as at December 31, 2015).
+The increase in the working capital deficit is primarily attributable to agreements the Company has signed with FSDI.
+The current working capital deficit is primarily attributable to provisions resulting from a CRA audit and commitments under the agreements with FSDI.
 The Company has incurred approximately \$13 million of expenditures which have been passed through to shareholders as eligible expenditures for their purposes under flow-through agreements for the calendar years 2010 through 2013.
-The CRA recently conducted an audit of these expenditures and proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000 and assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
+In 2015, the CRA conducted an audit of these expenditures and proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000 and assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
 The Company has made a provision for the entire amount of the estimated Part XII.6 tax, penalties and interest and an amount of \$3,837,217 has been set up for the estimated subscriber indemnification costs.
 The Company has reviewed CRA's proposal and it disagrees with certain positions taken by CRA.
-The Company intends to file formal objections to dispute the assessments once they are issued.
+The Company has filed formal objections to dispute the assessments.
 (See contingency and commitments section).

-The Company forecasts operating expenditures of approximately \$1,100,000 for 2016.
-At the end of March 2016, KWG did not have adequate working capital to finance its corporate and administrative activities for the entire 2016 year.
-However, in April of 2016 the Company raised \$1,685,000 through a non-brokered private placement.
-These funds are expected to fund operations in the short term and the Company expects to raise additional funds through further equity financings or the sale of non-core assets throughout 2016 to cover longer term costs.
+The Company forecasts operating expenditures of approximately \$1,100,000 for 2017.
+Due to funds raised through private placements in the first quarter of 2017, the Company has sufficient working capital to finance its corporate and administrative activities for the first nine months of the 2017 year.
+The Company expects to raise additional funds through further equity financings or the sale of noncore assets throughout 2017 to cover longer term costs and exploration activities.